kardenwort/.github/profile/README.md

 We are building not just tools, but a philosophy—a set of high-level concepts for language acquisition that prioritizes clarity, efficiency, and learner autonomy.

+### Guiding Principles
+Our philosophy is supported by three core principles:
+1.  **Openness and Free Access:** This is an open-source development that can be used anywhere without restrictions, fostering a community of learners and developers.
+2.  **Your Data in Your Hands:** The project does not require registration or subscriptions.
+You are not dependent on third-party services that might one day charge a fee for access to the very cards you spent hours creating.
+3.  **Maximum Flexibility:** The output of the utility is a starting point, not a rigid system.
+You get full control over your learning materials to adapt them to your personal needs.

 ### The Primacy of the Word
 First, there was the word.
 Words are the fundamental building blocks of language.
 You can combine them in countless ways, and even without perfect grammar, a strong vocabulary allows you to communicate.
 Acquiring words is the most challenging and time-consuming part of learning a language; it requires constant, sustained effort.
 This program is dedicated to improving comprehension by breaking down language to its core component: the word.
 Understanding words in their varied contexts is the essential first step before we can effectively produce speech.

 ### Taming Complexity: Why German Needs Deconstruction
 German is largely a synthetic language, meaning it relies heavily on inflections (changes in word endings) and compounding (joining words together) to convey grammatical relationships.
 This contrasts with analytic languages like English, which use word order and helper words.
 This synthetic nature is why a single German word can be so intimidating and hard to find in a dictionary.

 The real challenge isn't looking up a translation; it's correctly deconstructing an inflected or compound word to find its base form (lemma).
 Kardenwort was created specifically to fight this complexity.
 It automates the process of decomposition, allowing you to understand any text by breaking it down into its constituent parts.
-The utility doesn't just give you the parts—it shows you *how* the text is constructed.

 ### "Simple as a Stump": The Core Principle
 This Russian aphorism ("простой как пень") captures our core design principle.
 The tools and methods must be incredibly simple to integrate into a regular study routine.
 They should not add extra cognitive load to the primary task: analyzing foreign language material.
 The idea is to set it up once and then just use it.
 This approach is as fundamental as annotating words in the margins of a physical book—a practice Kardenwort digitizes and automates.

 ### Inspired by Zettelkasten: Structured Knowledge
-I am a firm believer in the Zettelkasten method for managing information, which uses unique identifiers (ZID) to link notes.
+I am a firm believer in the Zettelkasten method, which uses unique identifiers (ZID) to link notes.
 This inspiration is reflected in our workflow: Kardenwort generates a unique, timestamp-based ID for each export.
 This ZID is used as the filename and the Anki deck name, creating a clear link between a specific text and the vocabulary derived from it.

 [Return to Top](#map-of-contents)